w3c/wai-tutorials/source/forms/grouping.html.erb.md

 Grouping related form controls makes forms more understandable for all users.
 Group them both visually and within the code.
 Use the `<fieldset>` and `<legend>` elements to associate related form controls.

 ## Associating related controls with `fieldset`
-{:.newex}
+{:.ap}

 The `<fieldset>` element provides a container for related form elements, and the `<legend>` element acts like a heading to identify the group.

+The legend for a group of controls can also highlight common attributes of all controls, for example state the fact that all fields in the group are required.

+### … to group checkboxes
+{:.ex}

 In the example below there are three checkboxes that are all part of an opt-in function for receiving different types of information.

-The legend for a group of controls can also highlight common attributes of all controls, for example state the fact that all fields in the group are required.

 {::nomarkdown}
 <%= sample_start %>